 Help athletes back to full functional fitness with this hands-on, accredited degree.
 Learn how to develop expert rehabilitation programmes and explore health rehab interventions in the community, where you'll work with special patient populations to improve their everyday quality of life.

-Three A-levels at grades BBC or above
+Three A-levels at grades BCC - BBB

-Or BTEC triple grades DMM or above
+Or BTEC triple grades DMM - DDM

 Or T level M

-Applicants with other qualifications and/or experience will be considered on an individual basis
+Applicants with other qualifications and/or experience will be considered on an individual basis.

-UCAS points 112
+UCAS points 104-120

 UCAS code SRC1